Louise Whiteley – Associate Professor

 My work at Medical Museion

 My academic history is interdisciplinary, but throughout I’ve been focused on the relationship between human experience and the embodied brain, which I approached as a philosophical and empirical problem during my BA in Psychology and Philosophy at Oxford University and my PhD in Theoretical Neuroscience at University College London.
 I then became increasingly interested in these disciplines as sites where the relationship between body and mind is itself shaped, and in the use of science communication to open up these discussions in public domains.
-With writer James Wilkes and Prof. Geraint Rees I co-directed a Wellcome Trust project, Interior Traces, which used multimedia drama and debate to explore how different ways of looking at the brain have affected how we think about the mind.
+With writer James Wilkes I co-directed a Wellcome Trust funded project Interior Traces which used multimedia drama and debate to explore how different ways of looking at the brain have affected how we think about the mind.

 In 2009 I completed a Masters in Science Communication at Imperial College London, and wrote my dissertation on fMRI brain scans in popular culture.
 This course also introduced me to museum studies and exhibition design – a new window on a lifelong passion.
 Before coming to Medical Museion, I worked as a postdoctoral researcher at the National Core for Neuroethics at the University of British Columbia in Canada, where I contributed to a large qualitative interview study exploring the perspectives of mental healthcare practitioners, clients, and parents on the potential use of neuroimaging and genetics in psychiatry.
 I was then employed for two years as an Assistant Professor at Medical Museion, in the Science Communication Section of the Novo Nordisk Center for Basic Metabolic Research (CBMR), before taking up my current position in the Department of Public Health.